-The PPP loans are eligible for forgiveness up to 100% of the principal and accrued interest.
-The initial calculation of the amount forgiven dollar-for-dollar up to the loan amount and will be based on specific expenses incurred and paid in the 8 weeks following the loan origination.
+The PPP loans are eligible for forgiveness of up to 100% of the principal and accrued interest.
+The initial calculation of the amount forgiven dollar-for-dollar up to the loan amount will be based on specific expenses incurred and paid in the 8 weeks following the loan origination.
 Eligible expenses include the following:

 - Payroll costs included and excluded in the calculation of the loan amount are the same for the forgiveness piece but will now be reduced by any amounts paid to employees under the FFCR Act for sick and family leave pay.

 - Rent payments for lease agreements in place on February 15, 2020.

 - Mortgage interest for mortgage obligations in place on February 15, 2020.